Private client law in Switzerland: overview

 Parents must transfer their child's inheritance to him when he reaches the age of 18 years.
 They are liable for any losses incurred because of inadequate administration of the property.

 Capacity and power of attorney

 When a person loses capacity, he is placed under guardianship.

 On 1 January 2013, a revision of the guardianship legislation entered into force.
-Under the new law, a person having capacity to act may mandate a person to assume responsibility for the care of his person or finances or to represent him in legal matters in the event he should lose capacity (lasting power of attorney).
-Such lasting power of attorney must comply with certain formal requirements.
+Under the new law, a person having capacity to act can mandate a person to assume responsibility for the care of his person or finances or to represent him in legal matters in the event he should lose capacity in an advance care directive (lasting power of attorney).
+Such advance care directive must comply with certain formal requirements.

 Further, whenever the interests of the principal are threatened or become compromised, the adult protection authority must act to take the necessary measures ex officio or at the request of a person close to the principal.